top of page

 Suva Harbour from room 432 at the Grand Pacific Hotel

-Even taking into account the rate kerfuffle, our stay was quite enjoyable mostly due to a large sumptuous room with a blissful harbor view, a very friendly staff, free sumptuous breakfasts (due to my aforementioned negotiating skills and what must have been some kind of bookkeeping issue) and a very long and very cold pool.
+Even taking into account the rate kerfuffle, our stay was quite enjoyable mostly due to a large sumptuous room with a blissful harbor view, a very friendly staff, free sumptuous breakfasts (due to my aforementioned negotiating skills, and what must have been some kind of bookkeeping issue) and a very long and very cold pool.
 Perfect for laps and more blissful views of the Suva Harbor.
-Its coldness isn’t a compliant as it was quite refreshing and kept all the other guests out, making it in the end my personal pool.
+Its coldness isn’t a complaint as it was quite refreshing and kept all the other guests out, making it in the end my personal pool.

 Distinguished guest and the pool at the Grand Pacific Hotel

-According to it's Facebook page, Tiko's Floating Restaurant is "Fiji's one and only floating restaurant specializing in fresh seafood and steak located in Suva Harbour."
+According to its Facebook page, Tiko's Floating Restaurant is "Fiji's one and only floating restaurant specializing in fresh seafood and steak located in Suva Harbour."
 It's a statement that could lead an English major to think that there may be another floating restaurant in Fiji devoted to barbecue or Mexican.
 It was also recommended to me by someone at the pool so . . .

 It's an intimate and romantic restaurant located quite close to the Grand Pacific Hotel that serves delicious walu, lobster, prawns, and roro (Fijian creamed spinach; except instead of cream they use coconut cream and instead of spinach they use taro leaves).
 All that and live music.
 If you're in Suva it's a must eat.
 Warning: the place is floating, which I find rather relaxing and romantic, but others may find is the route to motion sickness.

-Paradiso Restaurant is a short walk across the street from the Grand Pacific Hotel, to the other side of Prince Albert Park.
+Paradiso Restaurant is a short walk across the street from the Grand Pacific Hotel to the other side of Prince Albert Park.
 Not as fancy (or as floating) as Tiko's, but still good eats.

 A guy from the NY Times spent some time in Suva in 2023, specifically because most visitors do not.
 The idea of going where "tourists" don't is what attracted me to the place.
 As I walked around the downtown area, it made me think of the time I spent in Maputo, Mozambique, as it was quite obvious I looked very different then everyone else.

-The NY Times' guy specifically mentioned having a drink at two private clubs that admit guests; the Defense Club and the Merchant's Club.
+The NY Times guy specifically mentioned having a drink at two private clubs that admit guests; the Defense Club and the Merchant's Club.
 Unfortunately, as the former had recently burned down, I could only visit the less manly named later club.

 A number of people had mentioned we needed to visit the Fiji Museum ($20 FJD).
 The place was ok.
 As I had previously visited Easter Island and lived in Hawaii, I was interested in how Fiji was settled by Austronesians, a subject which the museum doesn’t cover, though oddly it does detail the migration of Indians in the late 1800s.
 It also unsurprisingly doesn't cover the relationship between these two very distinct groups of Fijian citizens (indigenousness Fijians and Indo-Fijians) as it's a subject that has led to numerous coups in the last 45 years.